-FlexDeploy for Oracle Database
+FlexDeploy with Oracle Database and APEX

-DevOps for Database – No Longer a Pipe-Dream
+DevOps is No Longer a Pipe-Dream

 Traditionally, migrating database object changes are a manual, tedious, and error prone process.
 Making changes to database structures is not like deploying updates to code – you cannot simply replace existing structures if you want to preserve the data (e.g. a table cannot be dropped and recreated to look like the new design without losing existing data).
 When this lifecycle is managed through manual processes, organizations deal with quality issues stemming from human error, slower project delivery, lack of visibility into what changes are deployed to which environments, and an overall lack of control.
 While development has benefited from continuous processes and DevOps, database seems to have been left behind.

 While application development and operations have benefited from processes and tools related to DevOps, Continuous Integration, and Continuous Delivery, database and developer tools (such as APEX) development and administration has been left behind.
 FlexDeploy and the Oracle Database and Oracle APEX plugins change all of that, enabling developers and DBAs to move at the speed demanded by business and IT leaders.

 FlexDeploy simplifies and standardizes deployments for complex, high velocity application releases across any environment.

 |Manually comparing a new table or index structure against the current database structures to identify the required alter and/or create statements that would need to be executed.|

 |Executing the alter and/or create statements in the development environment.

 |Repeat steps above as additional changes are applied.

 |Promoting the changes to a QA environment requires either manually comparing the database structures against the changes or executing the statements in the exact same order in which they were executed in development (assuming the environments were in sync to start with).
 Repeat this step for each additional environment that the changes need to migrate to.|